-You can find portable USB chargers in all different shapes and sizes.
-I recommend keeping it small and compact.
+You can find portable USB chargers in different shapes and sizes, and I recommend keeping them small and compact.
 Also, make sure it has both USB A & C inputs and is chargeable with a USB cord.

 5. Neck Gaiter

 The neck gaiter is one of my favorite items!
 It has so many useful purposes and takes up very little space in a backpack.